matomo-org/developer-documentation/docs/4.x/vue-getting-started.md

 a twig template or in raw HTML.
 This can be accomplished through the use of the `vue-entry` attribute and the `piwikHelper.compileVueEntryComponents()` method (`Matomo.helper.compileVueEntryComponents()` in Vue code).

+**Note: this attribute has to be handled manually by Matomo.
+Matomo's frontend does not automatically scan for and notice when a vue-entry element is added to the DOM (except once on page load and when displaying widgets/reporting pages).**
+If you are writing code that manually inserts HTML obtained from AJAX that can have a vue-entry element, you will need to run `compileVueEntryComponents()` yourself on the element containing the new HTML.

+**Also note that if you writing Vue code you should generally not need to use this feature, and instead just directly use other Vue components.**

 Add this attribute to your HTML like so:

 ```html